 Korwin Zehr is the manager of Rock Stable Meats LLC.
-He is a co-owner with his brother Marcus and his grandfather Milo.
+He is a co-owner with his brother Marcus and his father Jon.
 This is the history of Rock Stable Meats.

-In 1944 C. L. Ressler (Milo’s grandfather, Korwin & Marcus’s great-great-granfather) purchased 929 acres in southern Campbell County, Virginia, on Covered Bridge Road.
+In 1944 C. L. Ressler (Jon’s great-grandfather, Korwin & Marcus’s great-great-granfather) purchased 929 acres in southern Campbell County, Virginia, on Covered Bridge Road.
 The original deed referred to the property as “Airy Mont,” but after the purchase, the farm was referred to as “Rock Stable Farm” because a rock stable sat near Covered Bridge Road.

 2009 April Scanned Old Rock Stable4.jpg